 BEST AREAS TO STAY IN KUALA LUMPUR

 So far, we’ve stayed in two areas in Kuala Lumpur – KLCC and KL Sentral.
 If you’re only transiting through KL, then it’s probably best to stay near KL Sentral.
 But if you’re staying longer and really want to experience the city, then it’s best to stay in Bukit Bintang or KLCC.

 Listed below are some of the most convenient areas to stay in Kuala Lumpur, along with a color-coded map to help you better understand where each of these areas are.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)

 BLUE – Bukit Bintang